Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 2. Talk to your prescriber

 Many prescriptions are long-term, and taking them can become part of your daily routine.
 It can be easy to one day find yourself with a regimen of pills – including some you may not need to take anymore, or that may now have a less expensive alternative.
-By taking an inventory of your prescriptions and talking to the person who prescribes them for you, you can eliminate redundancy, cut prescriptions entirely, or find better or equivalent lower-cost alternatives and generics.
+By taking an inventory of your prescriptions and talking to the person who prescribes them for you, you may be able to eliminate redundancy, cut prescriptions entirely, or find better or equivalent lower-cost alternatives and generics.

 While speaking with your prescriber, also inquire if you can get a prescription for a 90-day supply.
-Not only will this eliminate the need for monthly refills, it can also slash the costs for many drugs.
-The 90-day savings can stretch even further when coupled with a mail-order prescription service (which is more convenient and less expensive than a trip to the pharmacy each month).
+Not only will this eliminate the need for monthly refills, it may also reduce your out-of-pocket costs.
+The 90-day savings can stretch even further when coupled with a mail-order prescription service — which you might find more convenient and less expensive than a monthly trip to your local pharmacy.

 3. Shop around for your pharmacy